MarcusH25/MarcusH25/README.md

 # ✨ I’m looking to collaborate on:
 <br><br>Projects focused on machine learning and data science, particularly those that require predictive modeling and data analysis.<br>Interdisciplinary studies that intersect with Human-Centered Data Science and Business.<br>
 # 🌱 I’m currently learning:
-<br><br>⚪Advanced techniques in binary prediction and decision-making models.<br>How to optimize machine learning algorithms for better accuracy and efficiency.<br>
+<br><br>⚪Advanced techniques in binary prediction and decision-making models.<br>⚪How to optimize machine learning algorithms for better accuracy and efficiency.<br>